interep-project/subgraph/README.md

     </h4>
 </div>

-The subgraph allows groups and group members to be queried using graphql.

-The subgraph is available at https://thegraph.com/hosted-service/subgraph/glamperd/interrep-groups-kovan, currently only for testnet data.
+The InterRep subgraph allows groups and group members to be queried using GraphQL.
+It is available at https://api.thegraph.com/subgraphs/name/interrep/kovan, currently only for testnet data.

-The hosting service provided by the graph protocol community is used, so that data is updated soon after a smart contract event is emitted.
-Only `addRootHash` events are currently supported.

 ---